-For the purposes of winter maintenance planning the winter maintenance season runs from the start of October to end of April.
+For the purposes of winter maintenance planning the winter maintenance season runs from the 1st of November to 15th of April inclusive.
 The table below highlights the relative risk at the differing points throughout the season.

 Risk Period Definition Time Weather conditions High A period of standby to ensure salting starts within one hour of instruction.
 Possibly continuous 24 hour operations.
 December, January, February Severe - probable Medium A period of standby with rare possibility of continuous 24 hour operations November and March Severe - may occur Low Call out October and April Severe - not expected